edmundmk/ylang/README.md

 familiar syntax.

 The language is still under development.
 Do not expect it to work at all.
-Important parts of the language and of the virtual machine (such as the garbage collector) are not yet implemented.
+Important parts of the language and of the virtual machine are not yet implemented.

 Features